hei-synd-iiot/golang/docs/index.md

 6. It’s common to use an **inline error check** in the `if` line.
 7. `errors.Is` checks that a given `error` (or any error in its chain) matches a specific `error` value.
 This is especially useful with wrapped or nested errors, allowing you to identify specific error types or sentinel errors in a chain of errors.

+??? output "Program output"
+    ```
+    f worked: 10
+    f failed: can't work with 42
+    Tea is ready!
+    Tea is ready!
+    We should buy new tea!
+    Tea is ready!
+    Now it is dark.
+    ```

 ??? important "Go uses explicit error handling instead of exceptions."
     Go uses explicit error handling instead of exceptions to manage errors in programs.
 By returning errors as separate values from functions, Go makes it easy to see which functions